wuhy/autoresponse/README.md

 };
 ```

 `Autoresponse` supports any file types mocking, you can using `js file`, `json file` or any other custom mock syntax to generate the mock data.
 For example, you can using `js` to mock `smarty` template without needing `php` programming.
-If  there is not available mock handler, you can also custom it by yourself.
+If there is none available mock handler, you can also custom it by yourself.

 Moreover, `autoresponse` provide some useful [mock helpers](#helper) to help generating mock data.